MarlBurroW/rust-commander/README.md

 ### Configuration details
-The RCON configuration is the minimal configuration requirement to run RustCommander, but you can remove the Slack or the Discord configuration if you don't want to use on of them.
+The RCON configuration is the minimal configuration requirement to run RustCommander.
+You can remove the Slack or the Discord configuration if you don't want to use ono of them.
 #### RCON